MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 ### Ingestion failure message structure

-The message that the Kusto Data Management service expects to read from the input Azure Queue is a JSON document in the following format.
+The message that the Data Management expects to read from the input Azure Queue is a JSON document in the following format.

 |Property | Description |
 |---------|-------------